 In the late 1980s, I had a professor who was originally from Portugal.
-Before I bought my 1957 Type 190 sedan, he was driving a 1980s vintage Mercedes-Benz Type W123 240D, which he bought new.
-I was impressed by the appearance of that car when ever I saw it in the school parking lot.
+Before I bought my 1957 Type 190 sedan (June 1989), he was driving a 1980s Mercedes-Benz Type 240D (W123), which he bought new.
+I was impressed by the appearance of that car in the parking lot.
 When I bought my black Type 190 sedan, I showed him a photo of it.
-This prompted him to tell me how his family had owned a taxi business in Portugal, and how they used brand new Mercedes-Benz Ponton diesels.
-First, they had to cut holes in the roof for the fitment of the TAXI sign, followed by a paint job in this traditional color scheme.
+This prompted him to tell me how his family had owned a taxi business in Portugal, and how they used brand-new Mercedes-Benz Ponton diesels.
+First, they had to cut holes in the roof for the fitment of the TAXI sign, followed by a paint job in the traditional color scheme (shown here).
 When the daytime driver finished his shift, he would keep the car running while the night driver took over.
 The car would run continuously until the each weekend when they would change the oil in the entire fleet.

 Back in the full-scale world, Daimler-Benz offered a radio package for vehicles that were destined to become taxis.
 Included on the gasoline engine models were noise suppression devices for electric ignition interference.
 Diesels do not have conventional electric ignition systems but rather, the higher compression ratio of the engine is the catalyst for igniting the diesel fuel.
 There are no spark plugs, distributor, cap or rotor on diesel engines.
 On the Ponton era diesels, the fuel enters the cylinders directly by a Bosch mechanical fuel-injection pump.
 The air is mixed with the fuel at that same moment.
 Is this too much information for a 1:43 scale model?